MosesSupposes/Purescript-By-Example/text/chapter7.md

 The source code for this chapter is defined in the files `src/Data/AddressBook.purs` and `src/Data/AddressBook/Validation.purs`.

-The project has a number of psc-package dependencies, many of which we have seen before.
+The project has a number of dependencies, many of which we have seen before.
 There are two new dependencies:

 - `purescript-control`, which defines functions for abstracting control flow using type classes like `Applicative`.
 - `purescript-validation`, which defines a functor for _applicative validation_, the subject of this chapter.